 • Comes with five 8 inch long hook and loop mounting straps to conviniently fasten the dimmer to your support bars so it is out of the way.

-NOTE: You can connect up to 2 light bars with this USB power cord and it is normal for the USB connector (and sometimes your battery) to become slightly warm during operation.
+NOTE: You can connect up to 2 light bars with this USB Type-A power cord and it is normal for the USB connector (and sometimes your battery) to become slightly warm during operation.
 It is also normal for the USB power plug to have a slight buzz to it depending on the battery USB's output circuit design.
 Some power banks are absolutely quiet while others are not.